12-Year-Old David Taylor Is Released From Hospital, As He And His Dad Confront Tremendous Loss Following Car Crash That Killed His Mom, Brother

 He is pushing through the physical scars after dozens of surgeries, including a skin graft, which he had to undergo from the injuries he suffered when two men in a stolen maroon car slammed into the family in their Monte Carlo at Pershing Road and State Street.

 David was thrown from the vehicle.
-His father will never forget the men getting out and standing over David – and then leaving.READ MORE: Neighbors Say Developer Is Trying To Ram Through Plan For High-Rise At Maple And LaSalle, Fear It Will Ruin Property Values
+His father will never forget the men getting out and standing over David – and then leaving.READ MORE: Man Shot And Killed In Metcalfe Park In Bronzeville

 “You seen him, and you left him there for dead,” said Sebastian Taylor.
 “You see him now?
 It’s the strength.”